d2l-ai/d2l-en/chapter_preface/preface.md

-Subsequently, we introduce :numref:`chapter_rnn` models that exploit temporal or sequential structure in data, and are commonly used for natural language processing and time series prediction. :numref:`chapter_attention` introduces recent models exploring the attention mechanism.
+Subsequently, we introduce :numref:`chapter_rnn` models that exploit temporal or sequential structure in data, and are commonly used for natural language processing and time series prediction. :numref:`chapter_attention` introduces the attention mechanism, which becomes a key component in the recent state-of-the-art deep learning models.
 These sections will get you up to speed on the basic tools behind most modern deep learning.

 * Part three discusses scalability, efficiency and applications.